Jillian Johnson: Career

 In April 2020 Johnson, alongside Durham mayor Steve Schewel, Durham County Board of Commissioners chairwoman Wendy Jacobs, Durham County Commissioner Heidi Carter, Durham City Council members Javiera Caballero, Mark-Anthony Middleton, and Charlie Reece, and Raleigh City Council members Saige Martin and Nicole Stewart, pledged to take part in the #ShareYourCheck Challenge.
 They pledged all or part of their federal stimulus payments, part of an aid package to help Americans through the COVID-19 recession onset by the COVID-19 pandemic, to go to Siembra Solidarity Fund.
 The fund helps undocumented residents who were shut out of financial assistance due to their immigration status.

 Since June 2020, Johnson has served as the North Carolina State Advisor for Movement Voter Project.
 She is also the co-founder of Durham for All and a co-founder and board co-chair of Southern Vision Alliance.
 In March 2022, she was elected as co-chair of Local Progress, a networking organization for elected officials, and is co-chair of the organization's North Carolina chapter.

+In March 2023, allegations of extorsion were made against another Durham city council member, Monique Holsey-Hyman.
+Johnson spoke at a meeting, addressing the allegations against Holsey-Hyman, saying that the allegations "reflect on our entire council, our city, our commitments to our community, and the way we use our power and authority."
+Johnson introduced a resolution to censure Holsey-Hyman, which was set to be voted on at the meeting on April 3.

+In June 2023, Johnson announced that she was not running for a third term, and would be continuing work in grantmaking as the North Carolina State Advisor for Movement Voter Project.
+She left office that year.

 Personal life

-Johnson lives in house built in 1935 in the West End neighborhood in Durham, near Morehead Hill Historic District, with her partner and two children.
-She built a duplex on her property for low-income tenants to have affordable housing.
+Johnson lives in Durham with her partner and two children.